Tax Forms for Expats in Groningen β€” Dutch M-form & Refund Guide

 Quick Answer for Expats

-Expats in Groningen who worked in the Netherlands for less than a full year, changed jobs, or had variable income typically receive a Dutch tax refund of €300–800.
-Benefitly files the belastingaangifte on your behalf using official Dutch power of attorney β€” no DigiD needed.
+Expats in Groningen who worked in the Netherlands for less than a full year, changed jobs, or had variable income may be eligible for a Dutch tax refund after official assessment.
+Benefitly reviews the filing route and can use official authorization methods where available.
 Fee from €89.

-• Average refund: €300–800 for expats in Groningen
+• Possible refund depends on your tax situation for expats in Groningen

 • Backdatable up to 5 tax years